What Was Up With Christian Vazquez’s Obscure Rule Violation In Red Sox-Royals?

 “I never heard about that before,” Vazquez said, via The Boston Globe.

-The source of Vazquez’s confusion was a rarely-enforced rule the Red Sox catcher violated in the 10th inning.
+The source of Vazquez’s confusion was a rarely enforced rule the Red Sox catcher violated in the 10th inning.
 With two outs and runners on first and second, Vazquez blocked a Carson Smith pitch in the dirt, took off his mask, then casually used the mask to roll the ball back into his glove and throw it back to the pitcher.

 Home plate umpire Chris Conroy immediately ruled the play dead and advanced both runners up a base.